rsgoncalves/ecco/README.md

 #### a diff tool for OWL ontologies ####

-In order to try out *ecco*, it is available as a web-based application [here](http://owl.cs.manchester.ac.uk/diff).
+In order to try out *ecco*, it is available as a web-based application [here](http://owl.cs.manchester.ac.uk/diff) (alternatively [here](http://rpc440.cs.man.ac.uk:8080/diff)).

 intro
 --------------------

 *ecco* identifies differences according to OWL's notion of [structural equivalence](http://www.w3.org/TR/owl2-syntax/#Structural_Specification), and then verifies whether these differences produce any *effect on entailments*.
 Subsequently these differences are aligned according to their impact (or lack thereof).
 For more details and literature pointers, check [this webpage](http://owl.cs.manchester.ac.uk/research/topics/diff/).
 It contains links to published papers with the relevant definitions.

 usage